 Scientists at Rolex work on making watches that are effective and efficient.
 They develop and research oils used in machines.
 Stress test rooms allow for testing watch movements, bracelets, and cases to see how they handle simulated wear.

-Movements are Hand Assembled and Tested
+Movements Are Hand Assembled and Tested

 The innovation and pursuit of excellence are what keep Rolex on top.
 They test every single watch to extremes before it leaves the warehouse.
 The goal is to make sure all timepieces live up to customer expectations.

-Wilsdorf wanted to ensure all watches produced could accompany their owner on all their life’s adventures, no matter the environment.
+From sky to sea, Rolex watches are functional across the globe.
+Founder Henry Wilsdorf wanted to ensure all watches produced could accompany their owner on all their life’s adventures, no matter the environment.

 Brave explorers, climbers, and scientists tested Explorer watches in extreme conditions.
 In 1953, Rolex scaled the mountain with a team led by Sir Edmund Hillary.
-He reached the top of the 29,032-foot mountain accompanied by a flawless Oyster Perpetual.
+He reached the top of the 29,032-foot mountain accompanied by a flawless Rolex Oyster Perpetual.

 In March 2012, Rolex adventured to The Challenger Deep with legendary filmmaker James Cameron.
 He achieved this record-breaking solo dive of 37,787 feet after just 2 hours and 37 minutes.
 A Sea-Dweller, created in just 5 weeks, accompanied him on his expedition.
 The watch sat on the sub’s robotic arm, which functioned normally throughout the dive.

+Visit one of Avi & Co.’s three showrooms in New York City, Miami, or Aspen to find the Rolex of your dreams.
 We look forward to helping you find your next crowning achievement!